 The bottom line is that ICE’s blatant and absurd disregard of their own policies actively hurts our troops and dishonors their service.
 Until ICE fully corrects this, deported immigrant veterans will continue to suffer.

-FILED UNDER: Department of Homeland Security, Deported Veterans, featured, Government Accountability Office, Immigration and Customs Enforcement, Military
+FILED UNDER: Department of Homeland Security, Deported Veterans, featured, Government Accountability Office, immigrant veterans, Immigration and Customs Enforcement, Military